Smashing Telly header image

 Future Shock is both a perfect piece of vintage cultural nostalgia and still relevant scientific prophesy.
 It’s Everything retro-futurism should be.

-1 comment » (report dead embeds in comments) tags: nostalgia smashing telly top 10 documentaries society the smashing list
+1 comment nostalgia, smashing telly top 10 documentaries, society, the smashing list

 When the Boat Comes In